Health Insurance startups enter the digital health market

-Latest players in Health Insurance industry
+Latest players in the Health Insurance industry

 The real extent of venture capital funding into health insurance startups is not very clear, because different startups are into various parts of health insurance, unlike the full risk providing traditional insurance companies.
-The chart below shows the steady growth in funding (with 2017 data only available for first nine months).
+The chart below shows the steady growth in funding (with 2017 data only available for the first nine months).

 A large number of health insurance startups are making their presence felt across the world.
 Some of those big names are Clover Health, Maxwell Health, Ottonova, Zenefits, Affordplan, Medigo and Grant4Apps, although there is a vast number other than these names.

 Clover Health provides several additional benefits to clients in the US which regular Medicare does not.
-For example, they give incentives to the patients to stay healthy; they also offer routine hearing care, dental care, and vision care.
+For example, they give incentives to patients to stay healthy; they also offer routine hearing care, dental care, and vision care.

 Affordplan is positioning itself as a mix of a financial services startup and a health insurance startup.
 They allow clients to choose the specific treatment or ailment they wish to prepare for and then encouraging them to deposit appropriate amounts on a regular basis and build up a kitty so that they are financially made when they need coverage.
 It is neither a loan nor an insurance policy but serves the purpose of both.

 What is the future of Health Insurance startups?